joonassandell/generator-rebirth/generators/app/templates/typo3/docker/_README.md

 ---

-Learn more about the project structure in [My Web Starter Kit](https://bitbucket.org/mediasignal/my-web-starter-kit/src/master/docs/project/README.md)
+Learn more about the project structure in [Docs](https://github.com/joonasy/generator-rebirth/tree/master/docs)